Employment Discrimination/Civil Rights

 • A federal employee with severe, targeted disabilities who was challenging a new department regulation that would have denied her the use of a personal assistant as a reasonable accommodation.
 K & S was successful in having the new regulation rescinded.

-• Numerous employees in “reverse discrimination” matters, including a white female police offer who had been passed over for promotion some 14 times in favor of less qualified candidates of different race or gender.
+• A female police offer who had been passed over for promotion some 14 times in favor of less qualified candidates of different race or gender.
 The case was settled on favorable terms after K & S prevailed before the EEOC at summary judgment.

 • K & S has negotiated severance agreements for many top business executives, including the CEO of a major nonprofit organization; a former Washington, D.C.
 Bureau Chief for CNN; a Senior Producer at ABC/Nightline; numerous corporate executives in the hospitality industry; and a senior management official at Northrup Grumman.